 2. Enhanced Digital Health Literacy

-Although a majority of Australian’s already use technology on a daily basis for everything from entertainment to more mundane uses such as banking, truly embracing digital health to its full advantage is yet to happen.
+Although a majority of people already use technology on a daily basis for everything from entertainment to more mundane uses such as banking, truly embracing digital health to its full advantage is yet to happen.
 “Digital disruption is not coming in health care – it is already here.
-For too long health has been lagging behind other sectors,” said Wells.
+For too long health has been lagging behind other sectors.

 This is partly at the fault of the healthcare system for not having the digital health resources available, and for not confidently knowing how best to use them.